-The Secretariat presented the "Secretariat Report on Statistics and Coordination of Research in 2009" [SCI-008/2009] which summarizes activities in 2009.
+The Secretariat presented the "Secretariat Report on Statistics and Coordination of Research 2009 which summarizes activities in 2009.
 This document was discussed at length during the Species Groups meetings and during the session of the Sub-Committee on Statistics.
 The first eight tables of this document point out the improvements in data submission and the use of the electronic forms.
-This report also notes the Secretariat's efforts to implement the last year's recommendations from the SCRS concerning the purchase of computer software and equipment.
+This report also notes the Secretariat's efforts to implement last year's recommendations from the SCRS concerning the purchase of computer software and equipment.